DeTraced-Security/detraced-security.github.io/_tabs/about.md

 ### M0ri
 M0ri is a cybersecurity professional and DeTraced researcher, specializing in detection engineering and threat intelligence.
 M0ri loves teaching others and learning new techniques to detect.

+### brain.dmg

+Ex-MSP, ex-IR, ex-SOC, current MacOS researcher working vendor side, and cannot wait to quit cyber forever and open a queer coffee shop.
+Specializations include incident response, detection engineering, threat hunting, threat intel, and being cynical.
+She supports DeTraced by being the personality hire, oh and she may or may not have a lot of valuable real world cybersecurity experience (See: cynical).

 ## CTF Team
 ### DonutMaster
 A middle-school student, currently working with and supporting DeTraced by participating in CTFs